 Come up with an attention-grabbing title

 Do you remember the saying that first impressions are half the battle?
 The same with titles.
-A dull title may discourage your website visitors from continuing reading your blog post.
+A dull title may discourage your website visitors from continuing to read your blog post.

 Regardless of the field you work in, a header should meet a set of universal requirements: